mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

    - The common ID is used in the URI of the asynchronous callback to the client.
 The client therefore knows which URI to listen to for a callback regarding the request.
    - The client can use the common ID in an HTTP **GET** request directly if it does not receive a callback from the server (see [Section 3.2.2](#322-http-methods) for more information).

-  To keep the common IDs unique, each common ID is defined as a UUID (Universally Unique IDentifier<sup>2</sup> (UUID).
+  To keep the common IDs unique, each common ID must be generated using a technique which will create an identifier which is reliably globally unique.
+The Mojaloop specification does not require a particular technique, but two methods are currently supported:  lowercase UUID<sup>2</sup> and uppercase ULID <sup>3</sup>.
 To further guarantee uniqueness, it is recommended that a server should separate each client FSP's IDs by mapping the FSP ID and the object ID together.
 If a server still receives a non-unique common ID during an HTTP **POST** request (see [Section 3.2.2](#322-http-methods) for more details).
 The request should be handled as detailed in [Section 3.2.5](#325-idempotent-services-in-server).

 #### 3.1.2 Application-Level Protocol

-HTTP, as defined in RFC 7230<sup>3</sup>, is used as the application-level protocol in the API.
-All communication in production environments should be secured using HTTPS (HTTP over TLS<sup>4</sup>).
+HTTP, as defined in RFC 7230<sup>4</sup>, is used as the application-level protocol in the API.
+All communication in production environments should be secured using HTTPS (HTTP over TLS<sup>5</sup>).
 For more details about the use of HTTP in the API, see [Section 3.2](#32-http-details).

 #### 3.1.3 URI Syntax

-The syntax of URIs follows RFC 3986<sup>5</sup> to identify resources and services provided by the API.
+The syntax of URIs follows RFC 3986<sup>6</sup> to identify resources and services provided by the API.
 This section introduces and notes implementation subjects specific to each syntax part.

 A generic URI has the form shown in [Listing 1](#listing-1), where the part \[_user:password@_\]_host_\[_:port_\] is the Authority part described in [Section 3.1.3.2](#3132-authority)
 _{resource}_.